To Contact Me

 crossing of roads and so on.
 Course reversals are not authorised, but aircraft can enter or exit at any point on the route, though preferred

 entry/exit points are noted in the ‘R‑2508 Complex Users Handbook’.

 The normal entry point for aircraft flying the whole or part of the Sidewinder is:

-(Point A) Centre of the West Dam at Lake Isabella.
-Three nautical miles north of the Kern Valley airport they can drop into low‑level and route north along the Kern Valley to (Point B) the Needles Lookout Tower and then east over the Sierra Nevada Mountain Range to (Point C) Olancha, located on Highway 395 in the Owens Valley.
+Centre of the West Dam at Lake Isabella (Point A).
+Three nautical miles north of the Kern Valley airport they can drop into low‑level and route north along the Kern Valley to the Needles Lookout Tower (Point B) and then east over the Sierra Nevada Mountain Range to Olancha (Point C), located on Highway 395 in the Owens Valley.

-At (Point C) Olancha, aircraft flying the whole Sidewinder will route north to its northern extremity at (Point E) Tinemaha Reservoir, near Big Pine.
-Here they route in an easterly direction (to Point F) before eventually heading in a southerly direction through (Point H) Saline Valley, (Point J) Panamint Valley, to (Point K) Trona.
-From Trona, heading southwest the normal exit point from low‑level is (Point M) just north of Johannesburg on Highway 395.
+At Olancha (Point C), aircraft flying the whole Sidewinder will route north to its northern extremity at the Tinemaha Reservoir (Point E) near Big Pine.
+Here they route in an easterly direction (to Point F) before eventually heading in a southerly direction through the Saline Valley (Point H), Panamint Valley (Point J), to Trona (Point K).
+Heading south‑west from Trona the normal exit point from low‑level is just north of Johannesburg (Point M) on Highway 395.

-At (Point C) Olancha, aircraft can enter an alternative low‑level route known as the Jedi Transition, which cuts out the top half of the Sidewinder, shortening the route to approximately 275km.
-The Jedi Transition runs west to east, rejoining the Sidewinder (at Point J) in the Panamint Valley.
-On the Jedi Transition are the locations of Lower Centennial Flats (Willows Place) and Rainbow Canyon where the photo's in the USA Military Low Flying Gallery were captured.
+At Olancha (Point C), aircraft can enter an alternative low flying route known as the Jedi Transition, which cuts out the top half of the Sidewinder, shortening the route to approximately 275km.
+The Jedi Transition runs west to east, rejoining the Sidewinder in the Panamint Valley (Point J).
+On the Jedi Transition are the photography locations of Lower Centennial Flats (Willows Place) and Rainbow Canyon where some of the photos in the USA Military Low Flying Gallery were captured.